coatespt/cursor-twitter/SESSION_NOTES.md

 - How big a batch is.
 - How much clock time is represented by each batch
 - Some values we aren't yet computing or displaying like, the quality of a cluster.

+## AI Display
+- The cluster and batch dropdowns should be the full width of the left panel with the <, > under them.

+- The batch dropdown should display the batch even if you haven't opened it.

+- The cluster dropdown should display the cluster with the largest number of tweets, and the rest should be in the DD in sorted order, most to least tweets.
+The cluster chosen should wrap around when you have run through them all.

+- It should do the query each time a value changes, even the first value.

+- The batch refresh button should be under the < and >

+- Using either < or > should be move in the appropriate direction and run the analysis.
+This should be true for both batch and cluster.

 ## Look back over AI results.